IlyasYOY/obs.nvim/README.md

 - *Insert template using telescope.* `:ObsNvimTemplate` opens dialog with `<CR>` mapped to insert template in the line below.
 - *Follow link under cursor.* `:ObsNvimFollowLink`.
 - *Open random note.* `:ObsNvimRandomNote`.
+- *Copy obsidian link to a current note.* `:ObsNvimCopyObsidianLinkToNote`.
 - *Creates a new note.* `:ObsNvimNewNote` prefixes note with `YYYY-MM-dd`.
 In case of empty name plugin generates name from time-stamp.
 Example: `2023-03-12 1678625141.md`.
 - *Opens daily note.* `:ObsNvimDailyNote` creates one if doesn't exist.
 - *Opens weekly note.* `:ObsNvimWeeklyNote` creates one if doesn't exist.